zkWildfire/PyShell/docs/index.md

     This feature is in development and will be added soon!

 PyShell instances can be configured to target a docker container instead of running commands on the host system.
-This means that PyShell scripts can execute commands on the host system as well as within a docker container, and all from a single script.
+This means that a PyShell script can execute commands on the host system as well as within a docker container - all from a single script and with a non-branching code path.